robertlarkins/math-and-code-tricks/EntityFramework/IssueResolution.md

 unfortunately does not solve the problem as the exception gets thrown on the `enumerationEntries` assignment line.

 This appears to be a known issue or feature request in EFCore.
 The following link has some discussions and relevant links: https://github.com/vkhorikov/DddAndEFCore/issues/10

+## `The entity type requires a primary key`
+The full error message for this is:
+`The entity type 'abcd' requires a primary key to be defined.
+If you intended to use a keyless entity type call 'HasNoKey()'.`

+Firstly, if you are adding an entity, and you intend for it to be keyless, then adding `HasNoKey()` to the entity builder is likely needed.
+However, if you are trying to add a ValueObject as a column to an existing entity and EF Core tries treating the ValueObject as an entity, then ensure:
+ 1. There is FluentAPI Configuration for the existing entity
+ 2. If the Configuration is in its own file, that it is being called by the DbContext